 It is impossible to justify killing a child before birth unless one is also willing to justify many acts towards newborns that most intellectuals do not want to justify.
 Justifying abortion logically entails justifying infanticide.
 Intellectuals are usually not called out on this contradiction in polite company.
 If they are pushed to confront it, there are four possible responses:

-1. Give up the boomer contradiction by acknowledging rights for both unborn and born children.
+- Give up the boomer contradiction by acknowledging rights for both unborn and born children.
+This was the position of the libertarian Doris Gordon .
+I agree with it.

-2. Give up the boomer contradiction by denying rights to both the unborn and born children.
+- Give up the boomer contradiction by denying rights to both the unborn and born children.
+This is the position of the more consistent pro-choice philosophers such as Peter Singer and Michael Tooley.

-4. Deny that there is any contradiction with the boomer view on children's rights at all.
+- Deny that there is any problem with the boomer view on children's rights at all.
+This position is best represented by Ayn Rand.